KayelGee/control-concealer/README.md

 ![](control-concealer.gif)

+To copy control settings from one player to other players see the included macro "(CC)Copy Controls to Users", edit "copyUser" and "targetUsers" to match the names of your users.

 ## Contact

 If you wish to contact me for any reason, reach me out on Discord using my tag: `KayelGee#5241`

+## Credits

+Combat Carousel Fix provided by dhorkin